VILLASframework/documentation/node/types/Socket.md

  - Layer 2: Raw IP (internet / VPN routing possible)
  - Layer 3: UDP encapsulation

+# Prerequisites {#node-prereq-socket}

+This node-type does not have any special library dependencies.
+It is always available.

+Optionally, [libnl3](http://www.infradead.org/~tgr/libnl/) is used to setup network emulation as described in section @ref node-type-socket-netem.

 # Implementation {#node-implementation-socket}

 The source code of the node-type is available here: